When to return books

 Books borrowed from the Schools Lending Collection

-Return your whole-school and anytime title request loans by courier (or in person) to your nearest National Library collection centre.
+Return books by courier (or in person) to your nearest National Library collection centre.
 These are:

 Books from our Wellington collections